Unit Test Generation

 17

-The first few lines of this test set up your action class and your connection class.
+The first few lines of this test is to set up your action class and your connection class.
 The test then reads from the appropriate sample file to get the action parameters and connection settings.
 We then set the test connection as the connection in the action class.
 Finally, the action is run with its parameters and the results are returned.

 As a unit test developer, you will need to remove the self.fail() line, and make self.assertEquals a reasonable assertion to validate the output of your action.